 Your Sex Drive Has Changed Drastically

 Some people place more importance on sex than others, but this is still an important element of a thriving romantic relationship.
-If your drinking is causing you to pass out, blackout, or get sick, this is going to put a damper on intimate activities.
+If your drinking is causing you to pass out, blackout or get sick, this is going to put a damper on intimate activities.

 Drinking can not only take away the time and desire for sex, but it can also lead to sexual dysfunction.
 If sex has completely left your relationship due to alcohol misuse, there is a chance that your partner will not be far behind.

-Get Help for An Alcohol Use Disorder
+Get Help For An Alcohol Use Disorder

 Are you wondering, “Am I an Alcoholic?”
 Know that most people who are casual drinkers do not ask this question.
 Common signs include being unable to control your drinking or lacking the ability to stop or reduce your alcohol intake.
 An alcohol use disorder is also characterized by negative consequences, such as failed or troubled relationships with loved ones.

 While you can self-diagnose this disorder, it is difficult to recover without help.
-The Recovery Village specializes in helping people with alcohol addiction make it safely through detox and then gain the skills and access the resources necessary to live a fulfilling life without alcohol.
+The Recovery Village specializes in helping people with alcohol addiction make it safely through detox and then gain the skills and resources necessary to live a fulfilling life without alcohol.